ujwalbudha/assignment-2/README.md

 ## Intentional tradeoffs

-- for this assignment i have opt not to choose image tagging strategy and only used latest tag this will be implemented in the other assignment
+- for this assignment i have opt not to choose image tagging strategy and only used latest tag
 - No branching strategy only main branch used (assignment purpose only)